jheddings/nvrtk/README.md

 * ClipDuration - Specifies the length of time to capture from a stream (default: 1 hour)
 * ClipVideoCodec - The ffmpeg video codec to use when encoding a clip (default: copy).
 * ClipAudioCodec - The ffmpeg audio codec to use when encoding a clip (default: copy).
+* ClipFileType - The file type for saving video clips (default: mov).
 * FileNameFormat - The name format used to save files to the NVR storage (default: %Y%m%d%H%M%S).
 * ImageRootDir - The base path for storing images (default: current directory).
 * VideoRootDir - The base path for storing videos (default: current directory).